 Sebastien Jean-Claude Farnaud, PhD, MSc, FRSB, FIBMS, FHEA

 Sebastien trained in molecular biology, biochemistry, microbiology and genetics at the University of Paul Sabatier in Toulouse and did a PhD at King’s College London.
-He is currently Principal Lecturer, Innovation and Enterprise Lead for the Centre for Sport, Exercise and Life Sciences, and Director of the Biomedical Science Course in the Faculty of Health and Life Sciences at Coventry University.
-His main research activities are focused on antimicrobial peptides and iron metabolism.
-Prior to joining Coventry University, in 2016, Sebastien was Reader in Biomedical Science at the University of Bedfordshire and the Deputy Director of IBEST (Institute of Biomedical and Environmental Science and Technology) for Research and Enterprise.
+He is now Professor in Enterprise and Innovation in Healthcare Technologies at Coventry University.
+In 2023 he was shortlisted in partnership with Coventry University for the prestigious THE Awards 2023, https://the-awards.co.uk/2023/en/page/shortlist, for their project ‘Bioleaching technology for the recovery of metals from electronic waste’.
+Prior to joining Coventry University Sebastien was Reader in Biomedical Science at the University of Bedfordshire and the Deputy Director of IBEST (Institute of Biomedical and Environmental Science and Technology) for Research and Enterprise.
 While at the University of Bedfordshire he established a Partnership Portfolio (enterprises/NGO/Research Organisations) for Research Collaboration and Student Career Experience.
-From 2008 to 2011 Sebastien was the Science and Education Director at the Dr Hadwen Trust, a medical research charity.
+From 2008 to 2011 Sebastien was the Science and Education Director at the Dr Hadwen Trust, a medical research charity set up to support the development of new techniques to replace the need for animals in research.
 He has held positions at the University of Westminster and King’s College London.

 Peter Gluckman BA, MSc, HonMFPH